S0123n/ue5-style-guide/README.md

 * `OnFire` - Can be confused with event dispatcher for firing.
 * `Dead` - Is dead?
 Will deaden?
 * `Visibility` - Is visible?
 Set visibility?
 A description of flying conditions?

+@Be_1

+Function should be use for any repetitive code.
+You should not have to copy paste or create a macro.

 <a name="3.3.1.4"></a>
 <a name="bp-funcs-naming-eventhandlers"></a>